 Beans and grains expand as they cook, so never fill the pot more than half full.
 Also, the cooking times for dry beans—unsoaked—will be longer than for beans which have been soaked overnight.
 Beans come in all kinds of shapes and sizes, so cooking times vary.
 This Instant-Pot cooking chart gives the recommended times for different types of beans and grains, both soaked and not soaked.

-What You Can't Cook in an Instant-Pot
+What You Can't Cook

 Like the slow cooker, the Instant Pot has its limitations.
 Food won't be crispy, crusty, or crunchy, and the pot will not deep-fry or bake cookies.
 Here are some things that won't work well in the Instant Pot.